glomex/gcdt-docs/docs/07_installation.md

 ### Setup virtualenv

-We sure every Python dev uses virtualenv on a day to day basis.
-Using virtualenvs for Python is considered best practise.
+Using virtualenvs for Python is considered best practice.
 This is what you need to do:
 * create a virtualenv ('$ virtualenv venv')
 * install the packages you want to use (see above)
 * a virtualenv works basically like every other technical device, you need to switch it on before you can use it ('$ source ./venv/bin/activate')